langgenius/dify/api/core/tools/docs/en_US/tool_scale_out.md

         - In `llm` mode, if the parameter is required, the Agent is required to infer this parameter
         - In `form` mode, if the parameter is required, the user is required to fill in this parameter on the frontend before the conversation starts
     - `options` Parameter options
-        - In `llm` mode, Dify will pass all options to LLM, LLM can infer based on these options
+        - In `llm` mode, Vigie will pass all options to LLM, LLM can infer based on these options
         - In `form` mode, when `type` is `select`, the frontend will display these options
     - `default` Default value
     - `label` Parameter label, for frontend display